Subaru Ascent: Model year changes (United States)

-Engine
+Engine and powertrain

 The Ascent features a newly developed FA24 engine.
 The turbocharged direct injection flat-four engine has a 94 × 86 mm bore × stroke for a total displacement of 2387 cc with a 10.6:1 compression ratio.
 The cylinder block and heads are made of aluminum alloy, and the heads each have twin overhead camshafts driven by a timing chain.
 Peak power is 260 hp at 5,600 rpm, and peak torque of 277 lbft is achieved between 2,000 and 4,800 rpm.
+Regular unleaded (87 octane) gasoline is recommended.

+Power is sent from the engine to a CVT with eight simulated gears.
+Then engine torque is sent directly to front wheels and variably to the rear wheels by a center multi-plate transfer clutch.
+The clutch is usually operated with minimal slip so that a torque distribution of 60% on the front axle and 40% on the rear axle is available.
+The transfer clutch control module can vary the power distribution based on driving conditions, up to a maximum rearward distribution of 50/50 front-to-rear.

 Features

 The Ascent introduced new technologies that were not currently available in other Subaru models, such as optional mobile Wi-Fi capabilities, and standard EyeSight driver assistance technologies (the system is currently available as an option on other Subaru models).

 A suite of new Starlink infotainment systems, first introduced on the 2017 Subaru Impreza, is available on the Ascent.
 The base system features a seven-inch color touch screen display, standard Apple CarPlay and Android Auto connectivity and SiriusXM Satellite Radio.
 Available features include integrated GPS navigation provided by TomTom, and an eight-inch color touch screen display.